MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/local-notifications.md

 }
 ```

 The `MainPage` class constructor uses the Xamarin.Forms `DependencyService` to retrieve a platform-specific instance of the `INotificationManager`.
-The `OnScheduleClicked` method uses the `INotificationManager` instance to schedule a new event.
-The `ShowNotification` method is called from the event handler attached to `NotificationReceived`, and will insert a new `Label` into the layout when the event is invoked.
+The `OnScheduleClicked` method uses the `INotificationManager` instance to schedule a new notification.
+The `ShowNotification` method is called from the event handler attached to the `NotificationReceived` event, and will insert a new `Label` into the page when the event is invoked.

-For more information about the Xamarin.Forms Dependency Service, see [Xamarin.Forms Dependency.Service](~/xamarin-forms/app-fundamentals/dependency-service/introduction.md).
+For more information about the Xamarin.Forms `DependencyService`, see [Xamarin.Forms DependencyService](~/xamarin-forms/app-fundamentals/dependency-service/introduction.md).

-## Android interface implementation
+## Create the Android interface implementation

-For the Xamarin.Forms application to send and receive notifications on Android, the application must provide an implementation of the `INotificationManager`.
+For the Xamarin.Forms application to send and receive notifications on Android, the application must provide an implementation of the `INotificationManager` interface.

 ### Create the AndroidNotificationManager class